 The important thing is that you should know what conforming loans are and whether or not you can use them to save money in the long run.
 Now you know.

-This article represents the opinions of Casey Fleming, and not necessarily those of C2 Financial Corp.
+This article represents the opinions of Casey Fleming, and not necessarily those of any company or organization cited or mentioned in this web site.
 This analysis was prepared with the best information available at the time it was written.
-Neither Casey Fleming, nor C2 Financial Corp., have any magical insider information about bond markets, real estate markets or mortgage markets that would make economic projections any more reliable than any other source.
-No warranty is made that the outcome will reflect the projections in this article, and neither Casey Fleming nor C2 Financial Corp. are responsible for decisions that you make regarding your own choices about your real estate or mortgage or those of your clients.
+We do not have any magical insider information about bond markets, real estate markets or mortgage markets that would make economic projections any more reliable than any other source.
+No warranty is made that the outcome will reflect the projections in this article, and neither the author nor LoanGuide.com are responsible for decisions that you make regarding your choices about your real estate or mortgage or those of your clients.

 Fair use and redistribution